MonashSmartStructures/ospgrillage/docs/source/rst/Module description.rst

 Visualize grillage model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To check that we created the model in Opensees space, we can plot the model using Openseespy's visualization module `ops_vis`.
-The *ospgrillage* module wraps and import Openseespy's `ops_vis` module.
-Run the following code line and a plot like in `Figure 1`_ will be returned:
+The *ospgrillage* module already wraps and import Openseespy's `ops_vis` module.
+Therefore, one can run access `ops_vis` by running the following code line and a plot like in `Figure 1`_ will be returned:

 .. code-block:: python

     ospg.opsplt.plot_model("nodes")

 Whilst all nodes will be visualized, only the assigned members are visualized.
-Failure to not have all members assigned will cause subsequent analysis not to work.
+This is a good way to check if desired members are assigned and hence, shown on the plot.
+Failure to not have all members assigned will affect subsequent analysis.

 Here are more details of `ops_vis module <https://openseespydoc.readthedocs.io/en/latest/src/ops_vis.html>`_